Last updated on January 13, 2023

 Today, I’ll be diving into the world of Jund Sacrifice, a relatively top tier deck in the Historic format.
-While the deck shines the most in BO1, it has a strong presence in BO3 with a stable 59% win rate, lagging just 1% behind decks like mono red goblins or Gruul aggro.
+While the deck shines the most in BO1, it has a strong presence in BO3 with a stable 59% win rate.

 This deck takes a bit of setting up, but you’ll easily overwhelm your opponent once all the key pieces are in place.
-If you were a fan of Rakdos sacrifice in the past Standard environment, this deck plays similarly except this version runs the powerful Collected Company.
+If you were a fan of Rakdos Sacrifice, this deck plays similarly.

 With all that said, let’s jump in!